 Not all vehicles may be available.
 Use the search tool to check availability for your travel dates.

-While free camping is only allowed in designated areas throughout the US, there are plenty of locations where you can do this.
+While free camping is only allowed in designated areas throughout the USA, there are plenty of locations where you can do this.

 Both the US Forest Service and Bureau of Land Management care for millions of acres of land where free camping is allowed.